GRANT reference

 SELECTproductsfG

-Grant ahead of table or column creation#
+Grant ahead of table or column creation

 GRANT SELECT ON countries TO john;

-GRANT INSERT ON countries(id) TO john;
+GRANT UPDATE ON countries(id) TO john;

-GRANT INSERT ON countries(description) TO john;
+GRANT UPDATE ON countries(description) TO john;

 permissiontable_namecolumn_namegrant_optionorigin